 Milford Road: A trip to South Island won’t be complete without getting a glimpse of the magnificent mountain coming out of the sea.
-If you drive non-stop, it will take you around 4 to 5 hours to reach Milford Sound from Queenstown and at least 2 hours from Te Anau.
+If you drive non-stop, it will take you between four and five hours to reach Milford Sound from Queenstown and at least two hours from Te Anau.
 This road is your only access to this amazing tourist attraction.

 Lindis Pass: This scenic drive that lies between Cromwell and Omarama will take you around 40 to 60 minutes by car.
 Enjoy views of the tussock grasslands and mountains.
 Make sure to stop by the Lindis Pass Lookout for some sightseeing or even a little bit of hiking to one of the hills.

 For more road trip ideas in New Zealand, click here.

 You need to be at least 25 years-old to be able to hire and drive a campervan in New Zealand.
 However, there are a few companies that accept drivers age 18 and older so make sure to check the rental requirements.

 As long as you can present a valid driver’s licence, you will be able to drive a campervan in New Zealand.
 If your licence has expired or not printed in English, it will not be accepted at the depot.

 A campervan would either need petrol or diesel and you can filter your search on the type of fuel.
 Diesel is cheaper than petrol, but you would need to pay a road user charge so weigh your options before deciding.

 There are limitations as to where you can camp your campervan in New Zealand.
 Freedom or wild camping is legal, but you can only stay in campsites or campgrounds that allow camping.

 Majority of the campervans that rental companies offer are automatic, but they also offer manual.
 You can filter the transmission in your search to choose which one you are more comfortable with.